adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 ```

-Using plink the files are turned into bed files for later use, in the subsequent simulations.
+Using plink the files are converted into bed files for use in the subsequent simulations.
 Filtering for MAF 1%  in the full population, and then divided up into two 5,000 individual cohorts and one 15,000 individual
 which are subsequently not MAF filtered, to ensure variants remain the same across cohorts.